HeaseoChung/SR-Trainer/README.md

 - SwinIR

 ## Features
-- Automated in training super-resolution using PSNR and GAN processes
+- Training super-resolution using PSNR and GAN approaches
-- Automated in testing super-resolution models for image and video
+- Testing super-resolution models for image and video

-## Usage
+## SR Trainer Structures

-### 1. The tree shows config directories in the repository
+### 1. Configs to manage hyperparameters for train
 ```
 configs/
 ├── models